 The Direct Loan Program offers several repayment plans that are designed to meet the different needs of individual borrowers.
 Generally, borrowers have 10 to 25 years to repay a loan, depending on the repayment plan that is chosen.
 A borrower will receive more detailed information about repayment options during the required student loan entrance and exit counseling sessions.

 SFTS encourages its students to explore all non-loan sources of financial support before undertaking student loans.
-The financial aid offices of both the Graduate Theological Union and SFTS are available to help students understand the loan application, disbursement, and repayment process.
+The SFTS financial aid office is available to help students understand the loan application, disbursement, and repayment process.

 - Applicant must be a U.S. citizen or an eligible non-citizen (permanent resident)

 - Be working toward a degree or certification

 - Be registered with Selective Service (if required)

 - Not be in default or owe a refund on a federal grant or federal loan

 - Be enrolled at least half-time